-"I don't think there's a single person on our team, cast or crew, that wouldn't want to come back for a movie," he told People in November.
+Back in 2020, Eugene's son Dan Levy — who is also the series creator and star — shared similar sentiments, saying he hadn't ruled out the possibility of a new chapter in the "Schitt's Creek" universe.
+"I don't think there's a single person on our team, cast or crew, that wouldn't want to come back for a movie," he told People at the time.
 "But at the same time, I think the success of the show really was tied so closely to the care that was put into it and the quality that was put into it.
 If I can come up with an idea that I think builds on what we've already done in a way that feels good and exciting and new and fresh and challenges our actors, then great.
 I go to sleep willing that idea to come to me."

 He continued, "It's always good for people to miss you before you come back with something.
 So I think we're going to let some time pass.
 And in that time, hopefully, I'll get a little inkling of desire to start exploring more seriously."